adelewg/cs50/README.md

 ### Pset9
 Flask framework.
+A server is just a pieve of software that is constantly listening for http requests on port 80 and port 443 By convention we capitalise global variables.
+Flask framework - a way to structure your code and you will typically organise your flask project like this:
+1. application.py (most of your code goes here)
+2. requirements.txt (list of all the libraries that your application will use.
+3. static/
+4. templates/
 You should never trust user input hence defensive programming.
 Shopping carts on websited are implemented using cookies.
-User python on the server to dynamically generate
+Use python on the server to dynamically generate html pages Ajax
-Ajax